 Cryptocurrency and its origin

-Cryptocurrency is basically a digital or alternative currency, which uses cryptography (Encryption method) to ensure the security of transactions, to control the creation of additional units, and to verify the transfer of funds/assets.
-Unlike centralized banking systems, Cryptocurrencies uses a decentralized system which works through a blockchain.
+Cryptocurrency is basically a digital or alternative currency, which uses cryptography (Encryption method) to ensure the security of transactions, control the creation of additional units, and verify the transfer of funds/assets.
+Unlike centralized banking systems, Cryptocurrencies use a decentralized system that works through a blockchain.

 The very first cryptographic currency came into existence in 1983 by an American cryptographer David Chaum as e-cash.
 David implemented it in 1995 through Digicash, an early form of cryptographic electronic payments system which designates specific encrypted keys before it can be sent to a recipient and hence making digital currency untraceable and highly secure.

 In 1998, Wei Dai introduced an electronic cash in the form of “b-money”.
 Just after the introduction of “b-money”, Nick Szabo created “bit gold”.
 The first decentralized cryptocurrency, bitcoin, was created by Satoshi Nakamoto in 2009.